echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `function`: the health impact function of choice (currently only `krewski` is built out)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
+   * `dpm`: a Boolean indicating whether it is a dpm calculation
 3. Outputs
    * `pop_inc_conc`: a dataframe containing excess mortality for the `endpoint` using the `function` provided
 4. Methodology: